neilkatahira/handwired_preonic/README.md

 ![Columns](/images/cols.jpg)

 4. Pick 17 I/O pins on Pro Micro for each row and column.
-Pro Micro pinout information can be found in references.
+Pro Micro pinout information can be found on [Deskthority](https://deskthority.net/wiki/Arduino_Pro_Micro).
 Measure leads to respectable lengths, then cut and solder onto microcontroller board.

 ![Pro Micro](/images/promicro.jpg)